Hong Kong leader tells US not to 'interfere' after fresh protests | Devdiscourse

 Hong Kong's protests were lit by a plan to allow extraditions to the authoritarian mainland, seen by opponents as the latest move by China to chip away at the city's unique freedoms.
 After Beijing and city leaders took a hard line, the movement snowballed into a broader campaign calling for greater democracy, police accountability and an amnesty for those arrested.

 The protests show no signs of abating, and Lam has struck an uncompromising tone for much of the last three months.
-(AFP) NSA
+But last week she made a surprise concession, announcing the full withdrawal of the extradition bill.

+That was not enough to mollify activists, who denounced the move as too little and too late, and huge crowds thronged the streets again over the weekend.
+In what has become a familiar pattern, Sunday's main daytime rally to the US consulate passed off peacefully.

+But as evening set in, riot police chased groups of hardcore protesters who blocked roads, vandalized nearby subway stations and set makeshift barricades on fire.
+Hong Kong police on Tuesday said off-duty officers will be carrying extendable batons to be used in case of emergency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)